arcalab/hubAutomata/docs/source/try-it.rst

     :align: center
     :scale: 60 %

-    Context Switch Analysis - Minimum number of context switches for the trace ``p1,p2`` in the hub example from :ref:`circuit-widget`
+    Context Switch Analysis - Minimum number of context switches for the trace ``p1,p2`` from the hub example from :ref:`circuit-widget`

 This widget is an interactive panel to estimate the minimum number of context switches that a given trace in the current hub will have if implemented in VirtuosoNext™.